-The group has a number of operating companies trading under the brand of De Vere which during the year 2021 consisted of 10 directly managed hotels and venues and one operated by way of a Management Contract.
-During the year it sold one hotel and thus by the end of the year the group directly managed 9 properties and one by Management Agreement.
-The group directly employed 1438 operational colleagues and 44 central head office support colleagues.
+The group has a number of operating companies which during the year 2022 consisted of 9 directly managed hotels and venues and 1 operated by way of a management contract.
+The management contract terminated part way through 2022.
+The group directly employed approximatley 1,500 operational colleagues and 40 central head office support colleagues.